 If a unit within a programme is discontinued, fees will be refunded in full provided that students withdraw before the course begins.

-5.6 Transfer to another institution following unexpected closure of a course or programme after it has started: In the event that students transfer to an alternative institution to complete the course, the corresponding sum of tuition fees will be refunded.
-The students will be responsible for the arrangements with the alternative institution.
-If students are in receipt of a bursary from a sponsor they must make they own arrangements with that sponsor.
+5.6 Transfer to another institution following unexpected closure of a course or programme after it has started: In the unforeseen event of the College being unable to teach out a validated course, a contingency plan is in place with the validating university which will deliver the course at no additional cost to students registered on the course.
+In the event that students transfer to an alternative institution to complete the course, the corresponding sum of tuition fees will be refunded.
+In this case, the students will be responsible for the arrangements with the alternative institution.
+If students are in receipt of a bursary from a sponsor they must make their own arrangements with that sponsor.

 5.7 Payment of travel costs due to the unexpected relocation to an alternative site: In the event that students are relocated to an alternative site beyond London tube zones 1-3, the College will refund any additional travel costs that are incurred throughout the relocation period.